ingeniela/simtracan-translator/README.md

 I plan to focus on other projects but I still have some ideas for this one, like:

+- Bigger wordlist set
-- More accurate translation
+- More accurate translation: Cantonese, Zhuyin (Bopomofo)
-- Text-to-Speech
-- More Chinese Dialects
+- More languages: Wade-Giles, Martian
-- Voice recognition and input
+- Helpful tools: copy translation to clipboard, text-to-speech, chinese reader, voice recognition, draw characters
+- Other frameworks: Translator available in Django

 and others!